leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ##### 3.2.1.6.
 Inactive and Disabled Data Streams

-If an "m=" section is marked as inactive [RFC4566], or has a bandwidth value of zero [RFC4566], the agent MUST still include ICE related SDP attributes.
+If an "m=" section is marked as inactive [RFC4566], or has a bandwidth value of zero [RFC4566], the agent MUST still include ICE-related SDP attributes.

-If the port value associated with an "m=" section is set to zero (implying a disabled stream) as defined in section 8.2 of [RFC3264], the agent SHOULD NOT include ICE related SDP candidate attributes in that "m=" section, unless an SDP extension specifying otherwise is used.
+If the port value associated with an "m=" section is set to zero (implying a disabled stream) as defined in section 8.2 of [RFC3264], the agent SHOULD NOT include ICE-related SDP candidate attributes in that "m=" section, unless an SDP extension specifying otherwise is used.

 #### 3.2.2.
 RTP/RTCP Considerations